SarahAllenReed/sarahallenreed/content/links.md

 title = "Links"
 +++

-Listed below is a small list of non-social-media sites where Sarah or her work can be found.
+Listed below is a small list of non-social-media sites where Piper or her work can be found.
 For a comprehensive list of social media links, [please head back to the home page and click on the icons.](https://sarahallenreed.com)

 PROJECTS I HAVE STARTED